 Additional features: in-car electric chargers, wheels, drinks holders and easy-carry options were well rated among the sea of products on the market.

 Easy to use and clean: anything that carries food needs to be easily cleaned before and after use, so we looked for interiors that could be easily wiped clean.

 How we tested: we filled each of the coolers with bags of ice, ice packs, drinks and typical picnic foods.
 We then checked the contents at intervals using a thermometer and timed how long it took for the ice cubes to melt.

 For more product picks, visit our reviews section.

-This review was written in May 2018.
+This review was written in May 2021.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability, please get in touch at firstname.lastname@example.org.